scalingexcellence/GrBanksAPI/README.md

 **!!WARNING!!** Be really carefull with the passwords.cfg.
-Obviously this method of storing your bank account #'s is very weak especially with Eurobank where key is not necessary for bank transfers. !!
-Use at your own risk, **DON'T share your files with friends, zip, distribute etc. and be careful with viruses**.
+Obviously this method of storing your bank account's credentials is very weak especially with Eurobank where a security token is not necessary for bank transfers.
+Use at your own risk! **DON'T share your files with friends, zip, distribute etc. and be careful with viruses**.
 Proactively a .gitignore rule has been added for you.

 Quick start
 ----------------